ysyk2021/the-role-of-innovation-encouraging-creative-thinking-and-experimentation/src/chapter-2-3.md

 The Role of Innovation: Encouraging Creative Thinking and Experimentation
 =========================================================================

-Chapter 13: Techniques for Overcoming Common Challenges in Encouraging Innovation
+Techniques for Overcoming Common Challenges in Encouraging Innovation
 ---------------------------------------------------------------------------------

 In this chapter, we explore effective techniques for overcoming common challenges that organizations face when encouraging innovation.
 By proactively addressing these challenges, leaders can create an environment conducive to creative thinking, experimentation, and the successful implementation of innovative ideas.